PostHog/posthog.com/contents/handbook/people/hiring-process.md

 - Bar-raiser: The person interviewing outside their area of expertise is the bar-raiser.
 The bar-raiser is here to qualify that everyone is truly excited about the candidate and that they're an example of us believing in talent compounds.
 Everyone should still think this way - or they should be clear in why they don't feel like this as part of their feedback.
 - Technical assessor: everyone else

-#### Step 1 - Culture
+#### Step 1 - Culture with James

 We start with an interview which is designed to get the overall picture on what a candidate is looking for, and to explain who we are.

-This is to allow both PostHog and the candidate to assess cultural fit, and to dig into any concerns that Tim may have had in the first interview.
-I am looking for proactivity, directness, strong communication, an awareness of the impact of the candidate's work, and evidence of iteration / a growth mindset.
+This is to allow both PostHog and the candidate to assess cultural fit, and to dig into any areas of potential misalignment based on the application.
+We are looking for proactivity, directness, strong communication, an awareness of the impact of the candidate's work, and evidence of iteration / a growth mindset.

 - Talk about PostHog, where we're at and what the future looks like, including our long-term vision.
 If it was cold outreach, we provide a little more context up front.
 - Talk about the candidate, dig into any questions I have from their CV
 - Talk about the hiring process and check if the candidate has seen our compensation calculator so we know we're roughly aligned

-#### Steps 2, 3 (and sometimes 4) - Technical
+#### Step 2 - Technical

-We wil usually have 1 cultural interview then 2 technical interviews.
-However this may vary with the role (ie a candidate who would interact with design and engineering should meet with someone working in both of those areas, plus Tim and James).
+The second step is the technical interview.
+This is usually 2 PostHog team members spending an hour with the candidate (at the same time).

 These interviews will focus on the skills needed to fill the role.